-Aroma: Pretty weird.
+Smell test: Pretty weird.
 On first whiff, I thought it was like a beef broth, but when I tried again, sort of like cabbage soup.

-Online store: Buy Lay's at Amazon.com
+Online store: Buy Lay's on Amazon #ad

 This snack was discovered by Stephanie Stoll in Moscow.
 Review published .

 Most popular reviews